ghost-levi/ghost-levi/README.md

 - 👋 Hi, I’m @ghost-levi
 - 👀 I’m interested in ...draws and games
-- 🌱 I’m currently learning ...languages, art ans science
+- 🌱 I’m currently learning ...languages, art and science
 - 💞️ I’m looking to collaborate on ...whatever, if it is a good
 - 📫 How to reach me ...
 - 😄 Pronouns: ...he.him